Idaho Nursing Schools and Programs

 How much does nursing school in Idaho cost?

 We list the quoted acceptance rate provided by each Idaho nursing school.
 A college acceptance rate is calculated by dividing the number of accepted students by the number of total applicants.
-Reviewing the list of nursing schools in Idaho provided below, we can see the acceptance rates range from about 50% to 100% or Open.
+Reviewing the list of nursing schools in Idaho provided above, we can see the acceptance rates range from about 46% to 100% or Open.
 SAT and ACT scores are displayed on each individual nursing school page.

-If you are having trouble getting accepted into a Idaho nursing school due to a below average GPA, SAT, or ACT score, here are two strategies which might help: 1) take your pre-nursing courses at your local community college then reapply later as a transfer student with an above average GPA, and, 2) get your Nursing Assistant or Practical Nurse license to help you gain experience and stand out from other college applicants.
+If you are having trouble getting accepted into an Idaho nursing school due to a below average GPA, SAT, or ACT score, here are two strategies which might help: 1) take your pre-nursing courses at your local community college then reapply later as a transfer student with an above average GPA, and, 2) get your Nursing Assistant or Practical Nurse license to help you gain experience and stand out from other college applicants.

 Which is the best nursing school in Idaho?